zilinissleepin/freqtrade/docs/configuration.md

 **IOC (Immediate Or Canceled):**

 It is the same as FOK (above) except it can be partially fulfilled.
 The remaining part is automatically cancelled by the exchange.

+Not necessarily recommended, as this can lead to partial fills below the minimum trade size.

 **PO (Post only):**